jabrena/churrera/README.md

 **Note:** Remember to add the file `.env` inside of a `.cursorignore` file.
 Further information about it [here](https://cursor.com/docs/context/ignore-files).

-In the another hand, you could use that `CURSOR_API_KEY` and export as an environment variable in your system:
+In the another hand, you could use that `CURSOR_API_KEY` and export it as an environment variable in your system:

 ```bash
 export CURSOR_API_KEY=key_xxx